justinmichaelvieira/ezdmb/README.md

 Handles configuration of the system, and outputting the config json.

 ### `windows_install/`
-Files for building the Windows platform installer.
+`build-install-exe.sh` builds the Windows platform installer.
+This script requires docker installed on the local system - Docker Desktop (https://www.docker.com/products/docker-desktop/) should work on linux and windows platforms.

 ### `debian/`
 Files for building the Debian (linux) platform installer.